binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 This wasn't such a big deal in the early days of the Internet when there were so few CAs, and in many cases the CRL that your browser had already downloaded was useful for many websites that you would visit.

-Conscientious CA's segment their CRLs, so that when you make a request to the CRL distribution point, you get back a small list of serial numbers for revoked certificates.
+Conscientious CAs segment their CRLs, so that when you make a request to the CRL distribution point, you get back a small list of serial numbers for revoked certificates.

 ##### Initiative 2: Online Certificate Status Protocol (OCSP) {#network-countermeasures-tls-downgrade-certificate-revocation-evolution-ocsp}